U.S. EPA tightens soot standards for first time in decade

 By Valerie Volcovici

-WASHINGTON, Jan 6 (Reuters) - The U.S. Environmental Protection Agency on Friday said it would tighten national air quality standards for fine particle pollution for the first time since 2012, a move that could lead to tougher limits on tailpipe and smokestack emissions.
+WASHINGTON, Jan 6 (Reuters) - The U.S. Environmental Protection Agency on Friday said it would tighten national air quality standards for fine particle pollution for the first time since 2012, a move that could lead to tougher limits from tailpipes to smokestacks.

-Fine particulate matter, or soot, comes from sources ranging from power plants to cars and trucks.
+Fine particulate matter, or soot, comes from sources ranging from power plants to cars and trucks and refineries.
 It causes lung and heart damage and has been found to disproportionately affect low-income communities, according to EPA.

 "Fine particulate matter is both deadly and extremely costly," EPA Administrator Michael Regan told reporters, adding the decision was "based on sound science and a rigorous evaluation of the data that we have at hand."